The University of Barcelona

 Universitat de Barcelona

-EMPLOYMENT AND ECONOMIC ACTIVITY
+EMPLOYMENT AND ECONOMIC IMPACT

-As for the impact generated by the University of Barcelona, according to the report by BiGGAR Economics (The Economic Contribution of LERU Universities), this is estimated at €2.3bn in gross added value for the Spanish economy and 39,300 jobs (2016 figures).
+As for the impact generated by the University of Barcelona, according to the BiGGAR Economics report on the economic contribution of LERU universities, it is estimated to contribute 2.3 billion euros in gross value added to the Spanish economy and 39,300 jobs (2016 data).

 UB IN THE RANKINGS